-Goal based planning starts with the idea that people often have several goals that they want to meet at different points in their lives and with different priorities.
-For example you might have retirement as a long range goal but you might also want to save for your kid’s college or a home improvement, etc. Having a plan for each goal helps you avoid emotional investment decisions because you will have confidence in meeting your goals regardless of the market’s recent performance.
+Goals based planning starts with the idea that people often have several goals that they want to meet at different points in their lives and with different priorities.
+For example, you might have retirement as a long range goal but you might also want to save for your child’s college or a home improvement, etc. Having a plan for each goal helps you avoid emotional investment decisions because you will have confidence in meeting your goals regardless of the market’s recent performance.

 What are your goals?

 To start off you have to be clear about what your goals are.
 Clients usually have a general idea but they are not precise enough to plan for.
 “To retire comfortably” is a common goal but it is too vague and we need to define what that means in more detail.
 An important part of our financial planning service is helping clients to identify goals that meet their needs and are achievable.